SAO Eastern Slavonia, Baranja and Western Syrmia: Background

 Contrary to western parts of Croatia nationalist Serb Democratic Party was not present at the local level in eastern Croatia ahead of the 1990 Croatian parliamentary election with Serbs in the region strongly supporting local branch of the SKH-SDP which was critical on the party as a whole.

 The Croatian parliamentary election, 1990 was organized in an atmosphere of ethnic tensions between Croats and Serbs.
 The election period in the Vukovar municipality was marked with intense electioneering along national lines.
 The Serbs were well represented in the SKH-SDP, beyond their representation in the total population.
-In the villages around Vukovar, numerous protests were organized against the rise of the Croatian Democratic Union (HDZ) on the national level, following the politics of Slobodan Milošević in nearby Vojvodina and Serbia.
+In the villages around Vukovar, numerous protests were organized against the rise of nationalist Croatian Democratic Union (HDZ) on the national level, following the politics of Slobodan Milošević in nearby Vojvodina and Serbia.
 The municipality committee of the SKH-SDP protested the Croatian delegation's withdrawal from the 14th Congress of the League of Communists of Yugoslavia.

 The local HDZ on the other hand organized rallies in Croat-populated villages, advocated for being seen as a representative of all Croats, and represented a grass-roots, less educated section of the population of the municipality, with a relatively inexperienced leadership composed of people outside the intelligentsia, which also made overtures towards reassessing the legacy of the Ustaše, causing dismay among the local Serbs.
 The election itself went through generally peacefully, with four members of SKH-SDP and an independent elected into the Sabor, four of which were ethnic Croats and one ethnic Serb, and all five were publicly known as people interested in peaceful coexistence.
 The HDZ was the largest minority party in the local council, and held sway in local governments of Croat-populated villages, while the SKH-SDP dominated the rest, as it received votes from the Serbs, other ethnicities, and some Croats as well.
 After the election, the Serbs created a local branch of the Serbian Democratic Party (SDS) in June 1990, which initiated rallies converse in content to those of the HDZ but similar in the style of nationalism, and also gained power by having numerous SKH-SDP delegates switch parties.

 SKH-SDP representative Slavko Dokmanović, a Serb of Trpinja, became the President of the Municipality Assembly of Vukovar following the 1990 election.
 In July 1990, Dokmanović appeared on the rally organized by the SDS in Srb, and joined their newly-founded Serbian National Council (SNV).
 This was met with widespread condemnation, and he was forced to leave that position.
 Nevertheless, in August 1990, SDS organized a referendum in Serb-populated villages in the region about establishing a Serbian autonomy, that passed overwhelmingly.